This article goes over how to log in to your Teachable school's admin area and troubleshoot login issues.

 - Enter the email address and password you used to sign up with Teachable and click Login.
 If you forgot your Teachable password, click the Forgot Password link on the login page or read more about retrieving a lost password.

 - If you have a Teachable account, you can login using the Login with Teachable button.
 You can also connect your school account to an existing Teachable account by following the instructions in Connect Your Teachable Account to Your School.

 If this is your first time logging into your school, you will be "challenged" with a security code that is emailed to you.
 Enter the code and then you will be taken to your Teachable Accounts dashboard:

 Primary owners, owners, authors, affiliates, and custom user roles will receive an unrecognized device notification each time they log in from a new device, use an incognito browser, or log in after clearing their browser cache.
 Students will not receive unrecognized device notifications.

 If there is a login attempt to your Teachable account from an unrecognized device, you won’t be able to proceed to your school admin until you confirm the device.
 However, you’ll automatically receive an email notification containing instructions on how to confirm your device for future logins.

 If you recognize the login attempt, copy the confirmation code and then paste it into the Confirmation code field in the login screen.
 If you do not receive the device confirmation email, click Resend Code from the login screen.

 Alternatively, the login attempt can be confirmed by navigating to the URL provided to you in the email.
 The URL contains a token that will be stored in your browser—which will then be used to recognize your device on future login attempts.

-CAUTION: Both the confirmation URL and code expire after 24 hours.
+CAUTION: Both the confirmation URL and code expire after one hour.
 To receive a new confirmation URL or code, log in to your school again.